Definition of Allowance Method

-- The balance sheet will report a more realistic net amount of accounts receivable
+- The balance sheet will report a more realistic net amount of accounts receivable that will actually be turning to cash

 The allowance method can be applied in one or both of the following ways: